Central Limit Theorem for the volume of the zero set of Kostlan-Shub-Smale random polynomial systems

-Thus similarly to \cite{aadl} we can obtain the expansion. \begin{proposition} With the same notations as above.
+\begin{proposition} With the same notation as above.
 We have, in the $L^2$ sense, that

-\begin{remark} The same type of expansion can be obtained with minor modifications if instead of the volume of the zero set in all the sphere we consider the volume of the set restricted to a Borel set $\mathcal G\subset S^m$. \end{remark} \end{proposition}
+$\blacksquare$ \begin{remark} The same type of expansion can be obtained with minor modifications if instead of the volume of the zero set over the whole sphere we consider the volume of the set restricted to a Borel set $\mathcal G\subset S^m$. \end{remark} \end{proposition}